 Finally, make sure that you buy a product specifically made for dogs.
 A product made for humans might include harmful ingredients like THC.
 Some manufacturers sell products for both dogs and humans, so make sure you know which one you’re buying.

 Unless your vet tells you otherwise, hemp oil is a safe supplement for your dog that has minimal side effects.
 Every dog reacts differently, but hemp oil might ease their separation anxiety, help them get to sleep, relieve pain or increase their appetite.
-Hemp oil is also loaded with nutrients like omega 3, 6, and 9 fatty acids.
+Hemp oil is also loaded with nutrients like omega 3, 6, and 9 fatty acids, and as such it can be a good alternative to fish oil for dogs.
 When you buy hemp oil for your dog, you might want to pick up a bottle for yourself as well.
 If you’re getting a pure product, it’s one of the most natural supplements on the market.
 Just make sure you start with a small dose and evaluate your dog’s reaction.

 Frequently Asked Questions